d01c2/network-security/README.md

 # sum-test
-`sum-test` is the assignment repository for the `System Network Security` course held at Korea University in Spring 2024.
+This is the assignment repository for the **System Network Security** course held at Korea University in Spring 2024.
 Below are the requirements for the assignment:

 ## Assignment
 Write a program that calculates the sum of number 1 to 10 and prints the result.